Fair Insurance Settlements for Totaled Vehicles

 An insurance company’s liability for a total loss property damage claim is defined by the fair market value of the vehicle (before the crash, of course).
 This legal principal is rarely in dispute.
 The real question is almost always: What was the fair market value of the vehicle?

 Not surprisingly, the insurance carriers almost always value your car or truck lower than expected.
-Two leading sources of used car values in the U.S. and in Maryland are Kelly’s Blue Book ( www.kbb.com) and NADA ( www.NADA.com).
+Two leading sources of used car values in the U.S. and in Maryland are Kelly’s Blue Book (kbb.com) and NADA (nada.com).
 I recommend that you use these free websites to gain a fair idea of your car or truck’s value.
 Please note that you are almost never going to receive the full “retail value” of your vehicle, nor will most vehicles be rated in “excellent” condition.

 Unfortunately, very few car insurance companies use Kelly’s Blue Book or NADA.
-Instead, they use companies such as CCC Valuescope and Autosource/Audatex.
+Instead, they use companies such as CCC Valuescope.

-CCC Valuescope is the dominant company providing appraisal values for totaled vehicles for insurance companies.
-In my experience, CCC Valuescope always generates an unfair value that is less than Kelly’s Blue Book or NADA.
+In my experience, CCC Valuescope always generates a value less than Kelly’s Blue Book or NADA.
 Why are the appraisals of CCC Valuescope so low?
 In my opinion, it is because they make a great deal of money providing this service to the insurance companies.
-If they suddenly started valuing vehicles the same as or higher than Kelly’s Blue Book or NADA, the insurance companies would stop using their service – and paying their appraisal fees.
+If they suddenly started valuing vehicles the same as or higher than Kelly’s Blue Book or NADA, the insurance companies would stop using their service—and paying their appraisal fees.
 As such, there is a mutual benefit between CCC Valuescope and the insurance companies to have a low appraised value.

 The insurance company may provide you with a lengthy, impressive-looking report generated by CCC Valuescope.
 Certainly something so comprehensive must be accurate, correct?
 In my experience, the answer is a definite NO!
 CCC Valuescope purports to list actual vehicles for sale as there basis for calculating a value of your vehicle.
 Occasionally, I have had a client that actually calls the car lots and inquired as to the comparison cars listed in the report.
 Those clients have reported to me that substantial mistakes were made on the CCC report in the pricing, mileage, etc. of the comparison vehicles.